Otay Mesa Land Port of Entry

 During construction, the land port of entry will remain operational.
 The public should expect changes to traffic patterns.
 Travelers will be informed of changes by traffic advisories distributed to news outlets, posted on social media, and via posted signs.
 Drivers are advised to monitor posted roadway signage when transiting the port.

-There are no current traffic advisories to note at this time.
+There are no traffic advisories at this time.

 - In FY 2021, port processed $13.5 billion of exports, $37.4 billion of imports